sorbet/sorbet/website/docs/cli-ref.md

 <!--                                             -->
 <!-- and then run the above command.             -->

+This page shows the `srb tc --help` output for the latest version of Sorbet.

 - See [Command Line Quickstart](cli.md) for an overview of some of the more common options and workflows.